 Note that with this breathing technique, you always inhale quietly through your nose and exhale audibly through your mouth.
 The tip of your tongue stays in position the whole time.
 Exhalation takes twice as long as inhalation.
 The absolute time you spend on each phase is not important; the ratio of 4:7:8 is important.
 If you have trouble holding your breath, speed the exercise up but keep to the ratio of 4:7:8 for the three phases.
 With practice you can slow it all down and get used to inhaling and exhaling more and more deeply.

 Once you develop this technique by practicing it every day, it will be a very useful tool that you will always have with you.
-Use it whenever anything upsetting happens – before you react.
 Use it whenever you are aware of internal tension or stress.
 Use it to help you fall asleep.
 This exercise cannot be recommended too highly.
 Everyone can benefit from it.

 Here’s a link to watch Dr. Weil demonstrate this technique: